tomneilmeyer/tnm-choco/README.md

 tnm-choco
 =========

-Repository for software packages for Chocolatey package manager.
+Repository for hosting software packages used by Chocolatey package manager.